SeanLmax/seanlmax.github.io/_pages/about.md

 I am currently a Research Assistant at the Department of Computer Science, [City University of Hong Kong(CityUHK)](https://www.cityu.edu.hk/), working with [Prof. Heqing HUANG](https://5hadowblad3.github.io/).

-My research interest lies in **System Security**, with a focus on **_Linux Kernel Fuzzing_** recently.
+My research interest lies in System Security, with a focus on _Linux Kernel Fuzzing_ recently.
-I have participated in several projects, including an LLM-Driven Kernel Fuzzing Framework[Sneakoscope], and Storage-Efficient Kernel Fuzzer Optimization[Remembrall].
+I have participated in several projects, including an LLM-Driven Kernel Fuzzing Framework, and Storage-Efficient Kernel Fuzzer Optimization.
-, my research specifically lie on mitigating software/hardware security threats using Trusted Experiment Environment(TEE), which include distributed confidential computing[TDSC’24a, ICICS’24, GLOBECOM’20, Patent’23ab],
+Previously, my research specifically lie on mitigating software/hardware security threats using Trusted Experiment Environment(TEE), which include distributed confidential computing(TDSC'24a, ICICS'24, GLOBECOM'20, Patent'23ab), hardware vulnerability mitigation(USENIX Security'24, TDSC'24b, Exocist).
-hardware vulnerability mitigation[USENIX’24, TDSC24’b, Exocist].

-I aim to contribute to **building secure Operating Systems** through fundamental research with demonstrated expertise in _kernel-level system development_ and _vulnerability pattern discovery_.
-My research proposal on [Kernel Fuzzing] hardening and [LLM-Driven Fuzzing tool] analysis demonstrate this commitment.
+I aim to contribute to building secure Operating Systems through fundamental research with demonstrated expertise in _kernel-level system development_ and _vulnerability pattern discovery_.
+My research proposal on *Kernel Fuzzing* hardening and *LLM-Driven Fuzzing* tool analysis demonstrate this commitment.

 **Actively pursuing Ph.D. positions in System Security.
 Here is my CV.**

 ### **NEWS!**
  * [Jan/2025] I am participating in the [DARPA AIxCC Final Competition 2025](https://aicyberchallenge.com/) as a member of team [all_you_need_is_a_fuzzing_brain](https://dashboard.aicyberchallenge.com/ascsummary)！
- * [Aug/2024] I will join City University of Hong Kong as a research assistant!
-Have a new start in Hong Kong!
+ * [Aug/2024] I will join [City University of Hong Kong](https://www.cityu.edu.hk/) as a research assistant!
+Enjoy a new journey in Hong Kong!
  * [Aug/2024] Our work on Semantic Gap attack mitigation for ARM Trustzone is accept at [TDSC](https://ieeexplore.ieee.org/document/10480251), again!
  * [Jul/2024] Our work on Mutual Attestation for Intel SGX is accepted at [ICICS](https://link.springer.com/chapter/10.1007/978-981-97-8798-2_8)!
 Congratulations, Peixi!
  * [May/2024] Our paper on Android Cache Side Channel is accepted at [USENIX Security](https://www.usenix.org/conference/usenixsecurity24/presentation/lin-yan)!